deAlgorithm/11220227_DCIT_205_IA/README.md

 # Added a Read.md file for my project
 Computer Science Department Website
 Introduction
 This project aims to create a 10-page website for the Computer Science Department, showcasing various aspects of the department, providing relevant information, and improving the user experience.
-The website is developed using HTML, CSS, and React, focusing on a responsive design for accessibility across different devices.
+The website is developed using HTML, CSS, and Javascript, focusing on a responsive design for accessibility across different devices.

 Purpose
 The purpose of this website is to: